ARTE in 6 languages

+ARTE offers high-quality programmes to 70% Europeans in their own language.
+ARTE programmes are broadcast in French and German 24 hours a day in HD quality on all screens.
 For 400 hours a year magazines, documentaries and shows are subtitled in English, Spanish, Polish and in Italian.
 This is a unique experience cofinanced by the European Union since 2015 "to foster EU integration through culture by providing new subtitled versions of selected TV programmes across Europe".

 In August 24, 2016, an earthquake in Italy killed 300 people and wiped a village off of the map.
 Hundreds of thousands of tons of debris still litter the Amatrice region in central Italy, one year after a devastating earthquake.
 Many survivors are still waiting to be rehomed, living in emergency housing.
 Less than 500 homes have been given, when 3800 more are needed.